WHO WE ARE:

 This is a lively site and we add to it almost daily, sometimes with important news items, also by publishing debates.
 Politically independent and bipartisan, we strive to present different points of view despite our own opinions on various issues.
 We also feature a holocaust-genocide section.
 Having both had relatives who died in the holocaust, we seek to remind ourselves and our readers of past catastrophes and the dangers of WMD that we face daily.

 The principles of this site are internationally known scholar Dr. Jiri Valenta, and his wife and partner, Leni Friedman Valenta.
-The author/editor of numerous books including the renowned, Soviet Intervention in Czechoslovakia, 1968, Dr. Valenta is a long standing member of America's foremost foreign policy think tank, the Council on Foreign Relations.
+The author/editor of numerous books including the renowned, Soviet Intervention in Czechoslovakia, 1968; Anatomy of a Decision, Dr. Valenta is a long standing member of America's foremost foreign policy think tank, the Council on Foreign Relations.
 He is also the recipient of the Jan Masaryk medal from Czech Republic for furthering ties between Czech Republic and the USA.
 The recipient of numerous distinguished fellowships and grants, he is an internationally known scholar anod educator and the author/editor of numerous books

 Leni Friedman Valenta holds a three-year Masters in playwriting from the Yale School o f Drama in playwriting, has authored plays and books with historical themes, operated her own writing service for many years, and has served as an official in New Jersey Democratic party politics.
 She has joined Dr. Valenta in ongoing blogs with the Russian International Affairs Council and works with him on this website as well as on two major books.